felix-werner-landeseiten/Landeseiten-Gravity/readme.txt

 == Changelog ==

+= 1.3.0 =
+* NEW: Added full support for File Upload fields.
+* NEW: Added the ability to exclude fields from the multi-step flow by adding the `lf-skip` CSS class.
+* IMPROVEMENT: The plugin now automatically ignores Gravity Forms' standard "Hidden" fields.
+* IMPROVEMENT: File upload fields now auto-advance upon file selection but do not automatically open the file dialog on focus.

 = 1.2.0 =
 * NEW: Added "Input Field Styling" section to the settings.
-* NEW: Added options to customize background, text, and border colors for input fields in their normal state.
+* NEW: Added options to customize background, text, and border colors for input fields in their normal and focus states.
-* NEW: Added options to customize background, text, and border/glow colors for input fields in their focus state.
 * NEW: Added professional styling for validation error messages.
-* FIX: Corrected the input field focus style to be a full `inset` box-shadow, preventing it from being clipped.
+* FIX: Corrected the input field focus style to be a full `inset` box-shadow.

 = 1.1.1 =
-* FIX: Corrected CSS specificity to ensure custom accent color is applied to the final submit button.
+* FIX: Corrected CSS specificity to ensure custom accent color is applied to the final submit button and input focus styles.
-* FIX: Added a custom :focus style for text inputs to override default Gravity Forms theme styles.

 = 1.1.0 =
-* NEW: Added validation for Website/URL fields.
+* NEW: Added validation for Website/URL fields and corresponding settings.
-* NEW: Added settings to customize Font Family, Font Sizes, and Text Colors.
+* NEW: Added settings to customize Font Family, Font Sizes, Text Colors, and Button/Error text.
-* NEW: Added settings to customize Next/Previous button text.
-* NEW: Added settings to customize all validation error messages (Required, Email, Phone, URL).

 = 1.0.0 =
 * Initial release of the plugin.